Aircraft hijacking: 1958–1979

 Between 1958 and 1967, there were approximately 40 hijackings worldwide.
 Beginning in 1958, hijackings from Cuba to other destinations started to occur; in 1961, hijackings from other destinations to Cuba became prevalent.
 The first happened on May 1, 1961, on a flight from Miami to Key West.
 The perpetrator, armed with a knife and gun, forced the captain to land in Cuba.

 Australia was relatively untouched by the threat of hijackings until July 19, 1960.
 On that evening, a 22-year-old Russian man attempted to divert Trans Australia Airlines Flight 408 to Darwin or Singapore.
 The crew were able to subdue the man after a brief struggle.

+On November 10, 1961, a commercial airliner belonging to the Portuguese company TAP, which departed from Casablanca to Lisbon, was hijacked by a group of six opponents of the dictatorship of Salazar.
+Under threat of weapons, they forced the pilot to fly over the Portuguese capital and other cities at low altitude, while dropping thousands of leaflets denouncing the fraudulent elections that were to take place days later.
+The plane then returned to Morocco, where the perpetrators of the hijacking were arrested, but they requested political asylum and were later released without trial.

 According to the FAA, in the 1960s, there were 100 attempts of hijackings involving U.S. aircraft: 77 successful and 23 unsuccessful.
 Recognizing the danger early, the FAA issued a directive on July 28, 1961, which prohibits unauthorized persons from carrying concealed firearms and interfering with crew member duties.
 The Federal Aviation Act of 1958 was amended to impose severe penalties for those seizing control of a commercial aircraft.
 Airlines could also refuse to transport passengers who were likely to cause danger.
 That same year, the FAA and Department of Justice created the Peace Officers Program which put trained marshals on flights.
 A few years later, on May 7, 1964, the FAA adopted a rule requiring that cockpit doors on commercial aircraft be kept locked at all times.
 One proposal the FAA had for combating the hijackings was to build a fake Havana airport in Southern Florida.
 However they determined that it would be too expensive.